i-love-flamingo/flamingo/core/cache/Readme.md

+**DEPRECATED:** We refactored the caching of HTTP requests, added more backends and moved it into a separate module: [flamingo.me/httpcache](https://flamingo.me/httpcache)

 # Cache module

 The Cache module provides an easy interface to cache things in flamingo.

 The basic concept is, that there is a so called "cache frontend" - that offers an interface to cache certain types, and a "cache backend" that takes care about storing(persiting) the cache entry.